I hadn’t pooped yet and I was starting to panic….

 My plan was to run the first loop with Mark, who was completing the full 26.2 (his second marathon after running London in April) with no real time goal, other than to get him back to start the second loop before the time cut off of 4.5 hours.

 As we made our way through the village, we ran past some of the other Impact Runners who were about to head off to the start line.
-Impact stagger their race starts to that people generally finish in close proximity, meaning there are more people there when the marathoner finish which makes for an awesome atmosphere, particularly amongst our group.
+Impact stagger their race starts to that people generally finish in close proximity.
+Meaning there are more people there when the marathoner finishes.
+Which makes for an awesome atmosphere, particularly amongst our group.

 The views though made the terrain totally worth it.
 Every couple of minutes we would round a corner to be greeted by spectacular vistas across the valley.